-Out on the range I ran everything I could grab through the gun: hundreds of rounds of standard Winchester white box ball ammunition, a smattering of hollow point rounds, and a selection of +P ammo.
-I didn’t encounter a single mechanical failure.
-Zero failures to feed, no issues with firing out-of-battery (as the previous model did), and no “locking back when still loaded” gremlins.
-In short, the new new R51 works.
+Out on the range I ran everything I could grab through the gun: hundreds of rounds of standard Winchester white box ball FMJ ammunition, a smattering of hollow point rounds, and a selection of +P ammo.
+I didn’t encounter a single mechanical malfunction.
+With no break in, I had zero failures to feed, no issues with firing out-of-battery (as the previous model did), and no “locking back when still loaded” gremlins.
+In short, the new new R51 semi-auto works.

 The R51 is about as accurate you’d expect.
-I shot roughly two-inch groups with the gun last time around.
+I shot roughly 2-inch groups with the gun last time around.
 Neither I nor the firearm have improved since then.
-The R51 is good for “minute-of-bad-guy” accuracy, which is more than sufficient for the average self defense scenario.
+The R51 is good for “minute-of-bad-guy” accuracy, which is more than sufficient for the average self-defense scenario.